 Philippe Shangti.
 Flavour of Sensuality

-Erarta Museum presents an exhibition by the French artist Philippe Shangti – a collection of exquisite sensations bound to unlock our unconscious
+Erarta Museum presented an exhibition by the French artist Philippe Shangti – a collection of exquisite sensations bound to unlock our unconscious

 - Playbill-like snapshots resembling scenes from a large-scale theatre production